liemanguyen/vrab/README.md

 # vrab
 Projects for the Immersive Semi-Autonomous Aerial Command System (ISAACS) team:

+* Iron Man project
-* Unity support for video skyboxes and panoramic image sequences playable as assets or computer files (Iron Man project)
+  * Unity support for video skyboxes and panoramic image sequences playable as assets or computer files